“He claims he didn't do it, but I strongly suspect that he did.”

 The disk tray of your DVD player is broken.
 You think that your son broke it, but he says that he didn't.
 Now you're telling your wife about it.
-You say:

 He claims he didn't do it, but I strongly suspect that he did.